-The Korban Shlamim is unique.
+The Korban Shlomim is unique.
 It’s unlike the Korban Oleh which is entirely for HaShem, and also different than other Korbanos which are shared – some of the Korban goes up to HaShem and the other part is for the Kohanim.
-On the other hand, Korban Shlamim, the “peace” sacrifice, is the only Korban divided into 3 “pieces” – HaShem, the Kohen, and the owner… They each get a share of the meat.
+On the other hand, Korban Shlomim, the “peace” sacrifice, is the only Korban divided into 3 “pieces” – HaShem, the Kohen, and the owner… They each get a share of the meat.
 (Get it “peace” – “pieces?”)

 Here’s another Shazak Scenario:

 Let’s visit a certain Mr. Tuviah Tanksalot.
 Reb Tuviah wakes up in the morning in a super good mood.
-He is grateful for all the wonderful blessings bestowed upon him, so he decides to bring a Korban Shlamim to express his happiness to HaShem.
+He is grateful for all the wonderful blessings bestowed upon him, so he decides to bring a Korban Shlomim to express his happiness to HaShem.
 He has plenty of choices:

 “I could bring either an ox, a cow, a ram, a female sheep, or a male or female goat.”